dromao/puppet-secure/README.md

 NOTE: The code provided should not be used on production environments without prior testing.
 So far, little testing has been done, and only on Ubuntu Server 14.04 LTS.

-Please, report any issues you find.
+This code was wrote for a master's course project by me and Anastasios Poulidis (poulidae@gmail.com).

 Contributions are very welcome!